lm314/MUSL/README.md

 ## Usage

+Example scripts can be found in the [Examples](Examples/) folder; we include some samples here for thoroughness.

 To use the class, we must first initial a MUSL object as is done below for a 200 keV electron beam incident on a 200 nm thick slab of Si(001):

 ````matlab